neilpricetw/kubernetes-security-nodejs-mysql/README.md

 ```

-### 3. Run containers using distroless or scratch images (applicable to node in this example)
+### 3. Use distroless or scratch images for your application (applicable to node in this example)
 __Why__:
 The distroless images are a cut down version of the main image as it does not have bash or shell and many other unnecessary tools which when removed massively limits what the hacker can potentially do if your container gets compromised.
 It also has the potential to reduce the size of your image.
 By default distroless images run as nonroot users.
 You can add the :debug image tag temporarily which provides a busybox shell to enter when troubleshooting.
 There are not distroless images for every scenario (there is no distroless image for mysql), [here](https://github.com/GoogleContainerTools/distroless) is the list of available images.
 If you can't find a suitable distroless image then another option is to use a scratch image although it's more complicated as you have to create everything from scratch.